Farizpv/Smart-Pot-IoT/README.md

 # 🌱 Smart Pot – IoT-Based Auto-Watering Plant System

 An intelligent, self-watering plant system using NodeMCU ESP8266 and Blynk IoT.
-It monitors real-time soil moisture levels and waters the plant when needed — all visible on an OLED screen and controllable via a mobile app.
+It monitors real-time soil moisture levels and waters the plant when needed — all displayed on an OLED screen and controllable via the Blynk IoT mobile app.

 ---